Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 Piping System Assessment

-Deploy borescope cameras and ultrasound equipment to assess the condition of the entire piping system without destructive testing.
+Deploy ultrasonic and other non-destructive inspection techniques to assess the condition of the entire piping system without destructive testing.
 Map the extent of contamination or degradation.

 03